-- 1. The F&B business had been disposed in May 2021.
-Therefore, the performance data of F&B business only covers the period of 1 January 2021 to 30 April 2021. - Scope 1 refers to direct GHG emissions from the stationary and mobile sources combustion.
-The calculation is made reference to the published emission factors from 2006 IPCC Guidelines for National Greenhouse Gas Inventories and the guidance worksheets of World Resources Institute's GHG Protocol Tool for Mobile Combustion. - Scope 2 refers to indirect GHG emissions from the purchased electricity and towngas.
-The calculation is based on the emission factors from the 2022 Climate-related Disclosures Report published by the CLP and the Emission Factors for Greenhouse Gas Inventories published by the United States Environmental Protection Agency. - 4.
+- 1. Scope 1 refers to direct GHG emissions from the stationary and mobile sources combustion.
+The calculation is made reference to the published emission factors from 2006 IPCC Guidelines for National Greenhouse Gas Inventories and the guidance worksheets of World Resources Institute's GHG Protocol Tool for Mobile Combustion. - 2.
+Scope 2 refers to indirect GHG emissions from the purchased electricity.
+The calculation is based on the emission factors from the 2022 Climate-related Disclosures Report published by the CLP and the Emission Factors for Greenhouse Gas Inventories published by the United States Environmental Protection Agency. - 3.
 Scope 3 refers to indirect GHG emission from the consumption of paper in Hong Kong and business air travel of employees.
-In 2022, the emissions from the water consumption and sewage treatment of our Hong Kong premises were also included. - 5.
-The conversion factors from volumetric units of unleaded petrol and towngas consumption to energy units are in reference to CDP Technical note: Conversion of fuel data to MWh. - 6.
-The consumption of towngas applies to the F&B business of the Group only.
-Since the F&B business had been disposed in May 2021, the Group has no consumption of towngas in 2022. - 7.
-In 2022, the Group had no issue in water sourcing. - 8.
-The non-hazardous waste from the office operation of the Group is mainly general refuse, while the hazardous waste is mainly used toner cartridges.
-The used toner cartridges were gathered by the toner supplier for their recycling.
+In 2022, the emissions from the water consumption and sewage treatment of our Hong Kong premises were also included.